Troubleshooting Reshape Errors¶

 1:means the second input) of the operation named

 -1as specific values, it allows propagating shapes freely without losing the intended meaning of

 Reshape.
 For more information, see the specification.

-transform the model during Model Optimizer conversion on the back phase.
-For more information, see the Model Optimizer extension,
+transform the model conversion on the back phase.
+For more information, see the How to Convert a Model,

 transform OpenVINO Model during the runtime.
 For more information, see OpenVINO Runtime Transformations,